 - Financial projections.
-Project both revenues and expense totals for next five years, and past three years.
+Project both revenues and expenses for the next five years (and include the past three years of history).
 What is the current valuation of the company?
 Show breakeven point, burn rate, and growth assumptions.

 - Funding requirements and use of funds.
 What is the level of capital funding sought during this stage?
 What equity is the company willing to give in return for the investment?
 Show a breakdown of the intended uses of these funds.